 Read ahead to learn more about this breed.

 What is Hypoallergenic?

 If your dog is hypoallergenic, it means that he doesn’t shed, at least not much, and is less likely to trigger an allergic reaction in humans.
 People can be allergic to more than just dog hair, however, which many of us assume is what causes sneezing.
-Saliva and dander from skin also trigger allergies.
-If you’re allergic to dander, then you will need to either go for a dog breed that is hypoallergenic, or if you already own a dog and he’s shedding, you’ll need to make sure to thoroughly and consistently groom him, vacuum your house often, and perhaps even use a high quality air filter.
+Saliva and dander from the skin also trigger allergies.
+If you’re allergic to dander, then you will need to either go for a dog breed that is hypoallergenic, or if you already own a dog and he’s shedding, you’ll need to make sure to thoroughly and consistently groom him, vacuum your house often, and perhaps even use a high-quality air filter.

 Let’s talk about the Pomsky.
 Many people believe that Pomskies are hypoallergenic.
 This, however, is not true.
-A Pomsky does shed and over the course of the year, he will shed his entire coat, and re-grow it.
+A Pomsky does shed and over the course of the year, he will shed his entire coat and re-grow it.

 What Causes Your Pomsky to Shed?

 There can be several reasons why your Pomsky sheds:

 You see?
 Your poor baby just can’t help it.
 Both the Siberian husky and the Pomeranian are dogs that shed a lot.
 Huskies are designed to withstand the harsh climate, and their fur is accordingly warm and thick.
 Pomeranians shed relatively less but still shed enough that the Pomsky is genetically designed to shed.

 A Pomsky has a lush, lustrous, and lovely coat.
 Just like the husky, the Pomsky will completely shed its coat every single year.